Stormy Weather

 A Rainy Day and Christmas Books

 It’s raining, it’s pouring ~~ a perfect day to get things done for the holidays.
 Such as putting up our new tree.
 The operative word there is ‘new’ — we broke down and bought an artificial tree – I know, it was hard for me too.
 But, given our drought and fires, live trees are scarce and wildly expensive out here.
-We only need a small tree to fit into on bay window seat, so we decided to go check out Balsam Hill’s new factory outlet just south of the city.
+We only need a small tree to fit into our bay window seat, so we decided to go check out Balsam Hill’s new factory outlet just south of the city.

 I’ll show you more, once we put up the new tree ~~ but not today.